Parental Gatekeeping - What Is It and How to Stop Restrictive Gatekeeping?

 The sad part is they do most of the time, even though California law has protections in place but that is mostly due to inaction by the other parent.
 To use those protection means you have to do your part as a parent to work hard to spend time with your child, document the gatekeeper’s misconduct (experienced lawyers like those at our law firm do that well) and be prepared to take the matter to a family law judge when the parental gatekeeper violates your custodial rights, which is also where we come in.

 What have we been able to accomplish for parents who have had to deal with gatekeepers?
 We have taken custody away from parental gatekeepers, limited their custodial time, gotten attorney fees and sanctions against them and beaten them in Court.

 Courtroom experience, knowledge of California Family Law and the ability and resources to handle these types of cases, especially when they can become complex, will help you and give you a reasonable chance of success.
 There are no crystal balls and don’t forget that you have to do your part too.
 You cannot just sit on the sidelines and pretend to want quality time with your child.
 It has to be your intention and your action.

 Do you need help with a gatekeeper?
-Contact us today for representation for your California divorce or child custody case.
+Contact us for help for your California divorce or child custody case.
 Our law firm is located in Orange County, California and we represent clients in each of the seven Southern California counties.